 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-\ For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures environmental objective.

-Enabling activities directly enable other activities to make a substantial contribution to an activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
-What is the minimum share of investments in transitional and enabling activities?
+For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.